zzyzek/PunchOutModelSynthesis/doc/sokoita-notes.md

 I don't have high hopes for this method as it seems like there's going to need to be more long term planning to find solutions.

+###### 2024-12-16

+I've pretty much reached an impasse.
+The solver is pretty abysmal and it's not clear to me how to make progress.

+It seems like it should do better than it is but it's clear, in its current state, it's not very powerful and gets easily confused.

+Some thoughts:

+* The cell count is in mostly in the single to low double digit count, meaning that the space of possibility is vastly reduced for a given level
+* Better visualization is probably the way forward, to try and figure out what the issues are and how to address them.
+Some ideas for visualization and misc.:
+  - confirm values that should be removed, either first order or higher order, are getting removed
+  - frequency of each center tile in the super tile
+  - frequency of player and crate movement
+  - overlay of crate and player movement direction options
+* Instead of implementing knockouts or the like, try and get a sense for how much benefit it would actually give by counting beforehand
+* The player count restriction hurts the validation0 level, presumably because it gets locked into a player in an area that's too far away
+* Atomic moves are really player movement to adjacent crates, so they're non-local in that sense.
+I don't see an easy way to coerce the solver into nudging the player to the valid next move location.
+Some ideas that probably won't work:
+  - knockout player center tile at (x,y,z+1) if player at (x,y,z) and (x,y,z-1)
+    ('no-return' mode)
+  - knockout all but player valid moves to next crate location (finicky as crates need to be fully resolved)

+Also, providing sample levels where higher order planning and moves are effectively forced might be a better route to understand where the solver gets hung up.

+I maintain constraint propagation can still be powerful for understanding the search space, especially if it has some relation to belief propagation, but I suspect a better model/method is more appropriate for this problem.

+For example, doing Monte Carlo Tree Search and represent the next valid state as the atomic move (with move cost) to a neighbor crate, then representing the implied state as a graph that then can use CSP to provide some extra inference.
+Adjoining some neural network to improve pattern matching on which direction to prioritize might provide a big boost in solver power.

+As previously discussed, this method relied on the assumption that stochastic moves of player or crates could result in a solution.
+I suspect that this pretty much isn't true, at least as setup by this CBTG problem.
+If we really wanted to validate this idea, we can make a pure stochastic solver, with some states to avoid, to see how well it would do.